 Looking for fashionable accessories?
 Via Giovan Battista Zannoni is the perfect place to shop.

-This shopping street houses literally dozens of leather shops including the popular Michelangelo’s Florentine Leather shop where you can find the most classy and chic bags, jackets, and quality accessories.
-Shop for souvenirs and gifts at Michelangelo if you are willing to spend your hard-earned money for some classic leather accessories that will stand the test of time and win you dozens of compliments!
+This Italy shopping street houses literally dozens of leather shops including the popular Michelangelo’s Florentine Leather shop where you can find the most classy and chic bags, jackets, and quality accessories.
+Shop for souvenirs and gifts at Michelangelo if you are willing to spend your hard-earned money on some classic leather accessories that will stand the test of time and win you dozens of compliments!
 There are a number of stalls around the indoor market that are frequented by tour groups and busses that are worth paying a visit too!

 Location: 50123 Firenze FI, Italy

 Aside from historic buildings, gondola rides, and mesmerizing architecture, Venice is also a great place to shop.
 The most famous shopping streets are in the Le Mercerie area of the San Marco district.
 The many boulevards and streets that stretch all the way from Rialto Bridge to St. Mark’s square are packed with dozens of stalls selling just about everything you can think of.
 Some of the best picks are jewelry, souvenirs, and the latest fashion.
 This best Italy shopping street also houses luxury shops and boutiques such as Calle Larga XXII Marzo.
 You can spend hours shopping in this area!
 Leave no rack or shelf unturned as you hunt down for that something special to take home with you!
 You will be surprised at the many quirky and kitschy souvenirs that you will stumble upon in the many boutiques that dot this century old street that is a true shopping haven.

 Location: Between Rialto and San Marco, Venice, Italy